Free Printable: Low Carb & Keto Food List

 0Will this recipe work without the pecans mixed in?

-0Hi Nat, Yes you can skip the pecans.
+0Hi Nat, Yes, you can skip the pecans if you prefer your carrot cake without them.

 Taffy Schulz